December 3, 2019

 Buying a student health insurance plan in countries like the US may be tricky for Indian students.
 This is because most Indian students are not familiar with the meaning of certain terms associated with health insurance in the US.
 Therefore, in order to help develop a proper understanding of those terms, Student Cover brings you a 2 part blog series where we explain the meaning of those terms.
 We hope the readers will find it helpful in taking decisions regarding the purchase of health insurance plans.

-In part 1 of the 2 part blog series, we have tried to provide meaning of 10 of those terms.
+In part 1 of the 2-part blog series, we have tried to provide the meaning of 10 of those terms.
 For the remaining 10, readers are advised to click on the link below for part 2 of this blog series.

-1. HMO – Acronym for Health Maintenance Organization plans, HMO plans comprise a local network of hospitals and physicians where a person with health insurance can get treatment from.
+1. HMO – Acronym for Health Maintenance Organization plans, HMO plans comprise a local network of hospitals and physicians which a person with health insurance can get treatment from.

-(a) They have lower premiums and deductibles than PPOs and have Primary Care Physician (PCPs) appointed for the insured.
+(a) They have lower premiums and deductibles than PPOs and have Primary Care physicians (PCPs) appointed for the insured.

 (b) PCP not only provides primary care but also refers the insured to specialists in case the need arises.